 LSWT time series have been computed from sensors on multiple satellites and lake-specific consistency adjustments between sensors have been applied using the MetOpA AVHRR instrument as a reference (see RD- 1).
-In the current version, LSWT v4.1, MetOpA AVHRR has the best combination of length of record and data density for this purpose.
+In the current version, LSWT v4.3, MetOpA AVHRR has the best combination of length of record and data density for this purpose.
+For the LSWTs derived from MODIS, only quality levels 4 and 5 have been used for the dataset and a constant bias correction (0.11 for quality level 5 and 0.19 for quality level 4) has been applied across all lakes after a comparison with the LSWTs from MetOpA AVHRR.
 The same form of algorithms has been used to retrieve the LSWT from all sensors in order to obtain consistent time series for each of the CCI target lakes.
-The target list was defined within the first phase of the Lakes_cci project can be found at RD- 3.
+The target list can be found at RD-3.

-The time periods used for each satellite/instrument are provided in Table 32.
+The time periods used for each satellite/instrument are provided in Table 33.
 Not all lakes include LSWT from all sensors in the series because of differing density and geometry of observation.
 The temperatures in the dataset are only available for cloud and ice-free observations during (in this version) day time, so gaps in time and space are common for all the lakes due to cloud cover and swath geometry of the instruments.